WalletConnect/walletconnect-docs/docs/specs/pair/README.md

 **Inactive Pairing** - Pairing is considered inactive if prosing peer has no proof that any peer has paired with it.
 Inactive pairing should expire after 5 minute from being created.

-**Active Pairing** - Pairing is considered active if any of peer has a proof that other peer can respond to it.
-Active pairing should have 30 days expiry period.
+**Active Pairing** - A pairing is considered active if any of peer has a proof that other peer can respond to it.
+Active pairings should have a 30 days expiry period.

 - Proposing peer is creating an inactive pairing and sends protocol's P request.
 If response for that request is delivered proposing peer should activate the pairing as it has proof that peer has paired.